 Driving a Porsche 356 is relaxing thanks to a symmetrical cockpit.
 The Porsche 356 interior has gauges that are logically located in the driver’s line of sight, properly spaced pedals, and even an AM radio on well-equipped models.
 The windows are manual, as are the locks, ignition, wipers, and every other feature.
 This is how the Porsche 356 interior doesn’t weigh the car down.
 This is clearly evident when driving a Speedster or Cabriolet, as they have a perfect power-to-weight ratio.

 Porsche 356 Models

 Porsche 356s built between 1948–1955 are called the “pre-A” type.
-The earliest 50 of these, manufactured in Austria are referred to as Gmünd models.
+The earliest 50 manufactured in Austria are referred to as Gmünd models.
 These 1.1L sports cars quickly evolved into 1.3L and 1.5L-engined cars.
 This generation of 356 was typified by the split windscreen replaced by a single windshield with a V-shape in 1952.

 The rare, coveted Porsche Continental was designed towards the end of the pre-A days.
 The sole American importer convinced Porsche to develop a stripped-down roadster with basic equipment and a cut-down windscreen for the American market.
-Ford quickly sued for rights to the Continental name, and it was quickly changed to the “European” 356 for the following model year.
+Ford quickly sued for rights to the Continental name, which was quickly changed to the “European” 356 for the following model year.